Rhiannon Russell, 26, Long Point, NSW

 Hello, I’m Rhiannon.
-I’m 24 years old and was home educated for most of my school life.
+I’m 26 years old and was home educated for most of my school life.
 I have three younger siblings and an adorable little nephew.
-I have attended several CWW camps as a camper and two as a Senior Staff member.
+I have attended several CWW camps as a camper and three as a Senior Staff member.

 My interests include traveling, outdoor activities (especially ones involving ropes and cliffs), working with children, reptiles, different languages and cultures and helping others through eventually becoming a paramedic.